 NOTE: Heat pump water heater rebates are for new construction and existing single family homes only.
 In existing homes, they must replace an electric storage water heater (not gas water heaters).

-OPALCO offers rebates of $300 for tier 1 rated heat pump water heaters and $500 for tier 2 and 3 rated heat pump water heaters.
-Review the Heat Pump Water Heater Qualified Product List for units in our region that qualify for rebates.
-Please read the OPALCO Heat Pump Water Heater Rebate and Installation Guidelines for specific information on guidelines for rebates.
+OPALCO offers rebates of $300 for tier 1 rated heat pump water heaters and $600 for tier 3 rated heat pump water heaters.
+Review the Heat Pump Water Heater Qualified Products List for units in our region that qualify for rebates.

 You can find everything you ever wanted to know about heat pump water heaters and promotions by visiting http://smartwaterheat.org/.

 When comparing efficient clothes washers, it’s all about the energy performance metrics MEF (Modified Energy Factor) and the WF (Water Factor) for ENERGY STAR qualified products.

 Note: Energy Star Top-Load clothes washers must be CEE Tier 1 rated to be eligible for the rebate.
 For requirements and specifications on how to qualify for a rebate, please call 360.376.3587.

 For more information or research, visit www.consumerenergycenter.org/home/appliances and search for rebate programs that match your needs.

 If you still have questions, please contact our Energy Savings Specialist.

 Reduce the risk of Vampire Energy by using Advanced Power Strips, which shut off power to electronic devices when not in use.
 Advanced Power Strips can be purchased and installed without a professional technician’s help, and are effective immediately – just plug in, and start saving!
 Please contact for specifications on how to qualify for the rebate.